Yu38324/COMPX234-A3/README.md

 No, different operations via same port.
 One server usually listen on one port.
 We need to use synchronized to make sure the operation is thread safe.

+---
+`5.6`
+Error handling client.
+Maybe because it can't find the key, so it will throw an exception.